acoppes/acoppes/site/_drafts/metagame-and-ships.markdown

 ## First game experience

 Another thing to consider is not overwhelm the players showing too much from the beginning but at the same time show the game has different ships.
 I suppose one path here is to delegate that information to the trailer, steam page, description, etc, and then have an initial clean experience where the game goes directly to the ingame and doesn't show there are different ships or anything.

-However, I am one of those developers that believe the game is the best place to communicate what the game has so maybe I end up with a mixed thing here, like showing the hangar button but not allowing you to enter, show some information like "Select different ships.
-Complete a small asteroid to unlock".
-But I am still undecided and will wait to be closer to the EA release to decide this.
+However, I believe the best place to communicate what the game has is the game.
+So I might end up with a mixed solution like showing the hangar button but not allowing you to enter but still show some information like "Select different ships.
+Complete a small asteroid to unlock" when you press the button.
+Since I am still undecided I will wait to be closer to the EA release to define this.

 # The technical (boring) part of the blogpost